Hide-and-Seek Attribution: Weakly Supervised Segmentation of Vertebral Metastases in CT: Dataset

 \section{Dataset}

-CT scans from 440 patients were collected at the TUM University Hospital (mean age $67.5 \pm 12.9$ years; 211 female, 229 male).
-Each scan was reviewed by a radiologist with expertise in spinal imaging (A.S.W.D., 10 years of experience) who assigned vertebra-level labels (healthy vs.\ malignant)\footnote{Labeling protocol described in \cite{foreman2024deep}.}.
+CT scans from 440 patients were collected at the TUM University Hospital (mean age $67.5 \pm 12.9$ years; 211 female).
+Each scan was reviewed by a radiologist with expertise in spinal imaging (A.S.W.D., 10 years of experience) who assigned vertebra-level labels (healthy vs.\ malignant)\footnote{Labeling protocol described in \citet{foreman2024deep}.}.
 Vertebrae with fractures were excluded, as lesion delineation in fractured vertebrae is highly challenging on CT \cite{foreman2024deep}.
 Because cervical levels appeared only in a minority of scans, this study focuses on the thoracic and lumbar spine.

-The dataset was divided into three parts (\tableref{tab:dataset}): (1) The generative model was trained on 2d slices of all 5,644 vertebrae remaining after exclusions, without using any labels.
+The dataset was divided into three parts (\tableref{tab:dataset}): (1) The generative model was trained on 2D sagittal slices extracted from all 5,644 vertebrae remaining after exclusions, without using any labels.
 (2) A classifier-training subset of 565 vertebrae (300 healthy, 265 malignant) was used to learn the latent healthy–malignant direction.
-(3) Quantitative evaluation was performed on a held-out test set of 17 patients (94 malignant vertebrae: 50 blastic, 16 lytic, and 28 mixed vertebrae).
-Two radiologists (L.S. and A.W.M. with 6 and 4 years of experience, respectively; A.W.M. supervised by Y.L., a board-certified radiologist) independently annotated all vertebrae: the first set (A) served as ground truth for all evaluations, and the second (B) was used for inter-rater agreement.
+For malignant cases in this subset, a radiologist confirmed the presence of a lesion in the central sagittal slice.
+(3) Quantitative evaluation was performed on a held-out test set of 17 patients (94 vertebrae with a malignant lesion visible in the central sagittal slice: 50 blastic, 16 lytic, and 28 mixed vertebrae).
+Two radiologists (L.S. and A.W.M. with 6 and 4 years of experience, respectively; A.W.M. supervised by Y.L., a board-certified radiologist) independently segmented all malignant lesions within these vertebrae: the first set (A) served as ground truth for all evaluations, and the second (B) was used for inter-rater agreement.